mkarner07/mkarner07.github.io/_posts/2024/2024-05-23-Why-I-Do-Not-Like-the-Pomodoro-Technique.md

 ---
 As a confessed productivity enthusiast I’ve tried out many different productivity methods & techniques.

-But there is one technique I am not very fond of the Pomodoro technique.
+But there is one technique I am not very fond of: **the Pomodoro technique**.

 | ![image](/assets/images/age-barros-IWC-unsplash.jpg) |
 |:--:|